Women in Consulting: Inspiring Stories of Success and Leadership

 Danielle: The only other thing I would add is the importance of building a strong network.
 And by that, I don’t mean acquaintances, I mean real allies.
 Jenny [Mynahan] was the first woman that I worked with that I formed a genuine kinship with and she’s also the reason I’m at Citisoft.
 It’s important to find those people who can advocate for you and who encourage you to advocate for yourself.

 Thank you to Danielle and Colleen for their generosity in sharing their stories and insights.
-If you're interested in learning more about careers at Citisoft, please view our Opportunities here.
+If you're interested in learning more about working at Citisoft, please see our Careers page.